 - The essence of luxury – Jean-Noel Kapferer, Professor of Marketing, HEC Paris

-- Managing a global luxury brand – Patrick Albaladejo, Affiliate Professor, HEC Paris
+- Building a global luxury brand – Patrick Albaladejo, Affiliate Professor, HEC Paris

-- Luxury and digital – Kristine de Valck, Associate Professor of Marketing, HEC Paris
+- Creativity and Talent in Luxury – Frederic Godart, Associate Professor of Management & Human Resource, HEC Paris

 Industry Focus are taught by professionals or faculty with particular expertise in a luxury domain.